 Link building starts with search.
 Do you want to run a guest blogging campaign?
 Find prospects.
 Willing to launch a resource page campaign?
 Find prospects.
 Planning to earn more links with another skyscraper campaign?
 Find prospects.

 Sounds like a tedious but simple task… at least at first.
 We’re going to show the inner workings of exactly how our renowned guest posting service works.
+We use this strategy to help rank affiliate sites as well primarily, since we can control the anchor texts.
 These are the inner workings that separate us from competitors.

 Now imagine this:

 You have a client who needs a regular influx of links.
 Quality links, of course.
 And the client prefers building links from guest posts.
 Okay, first you’ll search for a list of websites who accept guest posts, run campaigns, earn links.
 Then, when more links are required, you’ll do the same.
 You’ll repeat the process as many times as needed.

 But how long will it take before you’ll run out of options?
 How long before you’ve exhausted the relevant websites in your niche?

 Yes, search is easy in the beginning, but when you are looking for new websites in your niche for the hundredth time, that’s when it starts to get really tedious.